argosback/sqUID/README.md

-So in the nearly impossible case that your application executes this command 9,999,999 times in a millisecond, or somehow a bad JS implemtation allows concurrency to tack the same incrementor on to two sqUIDs that get generated at the exact same moment, then the randomizer kicks in.
+So in the nearly impossible case that your application executes this command 9,999,999 times in a millisecond, or somehow a bad JS implemtation allows concurrency to tack the same incrementor on to two sqUIDs that get generated at the exact same moment, then (and only then) do we have to put any faith in the randomizer.
 By default it will generate a 25 character string composed of upper and lower case letters and all digits from 0 through 9.
-Thus we only have to rely on the randomizer in extremely rare and almost impossible cases.
+Thus we only have to rely on the randomizer in extremely rare and almost impossible cases and, even then, it would only have to create a difference between two strings.